Once upon a time, there was a little juniper bush, the very last of its kind on the Isle of Man.

 Fear not friends!
 Thankfully this story doesn’t end there…

-Fast forward 70 years and who would have thought that that tiny little bush would go on to inspire the creation of a brand new distillery here on the Isle of Man, and in turn, be one of two distilleries to help inspire the launch of IOM Gin Fest!
+Fast forward 70 years and who would have thought that that tiny little bush would go on to inspire the creation of a brand new distillery here on the Isle of Man, and in turn, be one of two distilleries to help inspire the launch of the Island’s very first Gin Festival back in March!

 Juniper is the primary ingredient in gin and it was while reading online articles about the re-introduction of Juniper to the Island by the ‘Manx Wildlife Trust’ that local couple Paul and Tiffany Kerruish discovered the story of “Kitty Kerruish and the Fynoderee”, a Manx folklore story that went on to inspire their brand identity and name of The Fynoderee Distillery which launched last November 2017 in outbuildings and a garage at the back of their home in Ramsey, here in the Isle of Man.